Want to plan a quick half-day trip from Florence to Pisa, Italy? Here’s everything you need to know.

-If you’ve visited my site before, you know I’m attempting 12 trips in 12 months as part of my year of adventure.
-In keeping with my mission, I make it a point to see everything unique and wonderful within driving distance of my destination, and if there’s a UNESCO World Heritage site or World Wonder within reach, I do my best to get there.
+I make it a point to see everything unique and wonderful within driving distance of my destination, so if there’s a UNESCO World Heritage site or World Wonder within reach, I do my best to get there.

 I had planned to set aside a full day and was pleasantly surprised to find I could manage a trip to Pisa and back in just a few hours, making it back to Florence by lunchtime to gorge on some of their delicious food.

-How to Get To Pisa From Florence, Italy
+How to Get From Florence to Pisa, Italy

 Climbing the Leaning Tower of Pisa